Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 4. You’re Having Harmful Thoughts

 Any time you’re having suicidal thoughts or thoughts of harming your baby, please get help right away.
+This can be a sign of untreated severe postpartum depression, postpartum anxiety, or postpartum psychosis, which can represent a clinical emergency.
 It’s important to see a medical professional as soon as possible for your well being and that of your child.

 But if you don’t, it’s important to think about both your and your baby’s future.
 Harming yourself or your baby could have drastic consequences for both of you.
 Even if it seems like things will never get better, trust us — they will.